 A winter dish to warm up the bones

-This recipe is a flashback to those nice visits at my grandparents place.
-My grandma would make this recipe starting from when the root veggies would be fully grown in September up throughout the winter.
-As one knows, Quebec, my homeland, have inherited a lot from its cousins from France, amongst other things the language, justice system, gastronomy.
+This recipe is a flashback to those nice visits to my grandparent’s place.
+My grandma would make this recipe starting from when the root veggies would be fully grown in September and up throughout the winter.
+As one knows, Quebec, my homeland, has inherited a lot from its cousins from France, amongst other things the language, justice system and gastronomy.
 However everything took a slightly different direction, and it’s also the case with Pot au Feu.

 The French Pot au feu vs. The French Canadian Bouilli